Guardianship Attorneys in Oklahoma City

 Call us today at (405) 645-6022 to request your initial consultation.

 What Legal Power do Guardians Have in Oklahoma?

 No person, whether a parent or nonparent, has any power as a guardian unless so appointed by the court.
 The Oklahoma Guardianship and Conservatorship Act shall not be construed to limit the parental rights of parents as the natural guardians of their children.

 Guardianship entails overseeing the personal, medical, and financial affairs of an individual to ensure his or her overall welfare.
 Guardians of minors are responsible for clothing, feeding, medical needs, and tending to the child's daily needs, similar to what a parent would do.

-If you are concerned about a child or a loved one who needs care, Mazaheri Law Firm's guardianship lawyers can offer you assistance with the guardianship process.
+If you are concerned about a child or a loved one who needs care, Mazaheri Law Firm's guardianship lawyers in Oklahoma City can offer you assistance with the guardianship process.
 We have helped grandparents, stepparents, relatives, and other family members or friends seek guardianship for their loved ones.
-Our Oklahoma City lawyers can walk you through each step while safeguarding your loved one's welfare.
+Our Oklahoma City family lawyers can walk you through each step while safeguarding your loved one's welfare.

 General Guardian – A guardian of the person or of all the property of the ward within this state or of both person and property.
 (30 O.S. §1-109)